IversonLeizke/Javascript/README.md

 2. IF and Else - Comparing two users BMI results
 3. Else if - Comparing the average of two teams scores
 4. Ternary operator - Calculating the tip of a bill
+5. Functions - Get the average from scores of two team and see who's winner